VA DISABILITY QUESTIONS AND ANSWERS (Q&A)

 Q: What is a Compensation and Pension Exam C&P?

-A: The VA requested an examination through a private medical facility (LHI, QTC, VES) to determine the current level of your disability.
-Within the next 30-60 days, the private facility will soon advise you of the date, time, and place of this examination.
+A: The VA requested an examination through a private medical facility (LHI, QTC, VES, Optum) to determine the current level of your disability.
+Within the next 30-60 days, the remote facility will soon advise you of the date, time, and place of this examination.
 This notification will be in writing, by telephone, or perhaps both.
 If you can't keep the appointment or want to be rescheduled, contact the medical facility on the appointment notice as soon as possible.
 When a VA disability claimant, without good cause, fails to report for an examination or reexamination, the VA disability claim shall be rated based on the evidence of record or even denied.
 Examples of good causes include, but are not limited to, illness or hospitalization, death of a family member, etc.

 Q: What happens when I complete all my C&P exams?

-A: Next, after all your scheduled C&P exams are complete, your VA disability claim will move to ready for decision.
+A: Next, after all, your scheduled C&P exams are complete, your VA disability claim will move to ready for decision.
 There is no time frame for this process; the VA could ask for additional information and order additional C&P exams.
 Once the VA is satisfied with all the information needed to process your VA disability claim, it will be sent to a decision review officer to finalize your VA disability claim.

 Q: How do I talk to my primary care doctor?